Hebrews 6 – A Warning to Discouraged Believers

 ii.
 “We had better far be inconsistent with ourselves than with the inspired Word.
 I have been called an Arminian Calvinist or a Calvinistic Arminian, and I am quite content so long as I can keep close to my Bible.”
 (Spurgeon)

 c.
-Satan knows Scripture, and the following passage has rightly been called “one of the Devil’s favorite passages” for the way it can (out of context) condemn the struggling believer.
+Satan knows Scripture, and this passage has rightly been called “one of the Devil’s favorite passages” for the way it can (out of context) condemn the struggling believer.
 Many Christians feel like giving up after hearing Satan “preach a sermon” on this text.

 1. (4-6) The impossibility of repentance for those who fall away after receiving blessing from God.